Dental practice research

 Does the ADA have information on dentist income by state and city?

-No. The Survey of Dental Practice only provides information on a national level and by the nine U.S. Census regions.
+No. The Survey of Dental Practice only provides information on a national level.
 For state and metropolitan-level dentist income data, visit the U.S. Bureau of Labor Statistics.

 What is the average salary for dental school faculty?

 The ADA does not collect this information.
-Contact the American Dental Education Association and ask about their most recent Faculty Salary Survey, which is available for purchase.
+A suggested source is the American Dental Education Association.

 Does the ADA have income information for dentists during their first year?